Continued Momentum on Key Growth Initiatives

 Electromed, Inc. manufactures, markets, and sells products that provide airway clearance therapy, including the SmartVest® Airway Clearance System, to patients with compromised pulmonary function.
 It is headquartered in New Prague, Minnesota, and was founded in 1992.
 Further information about Electromed can be found at www.smartvest.com.

 Certain statements in this press release constitute forward-looking statements as defined in the U.S. Private Securities Litigation Reform Act of 1995.
-Forward-looking statements can generally be identified by words such as "anticipate," "assume," "believe," "continue," "expect," "may," "potential," "should," "will," and similar expressions, including the negative of these terms, but they are not the exclusive means of identifying such statements.
+Forward-looking statements can generally be identified by words such as "anticipate," "assume," "believe," "expect," "may," "potential," "should," "will," and similar expressions, including the negative of these terms, but they are not the exclusive means of identifying such statements.
 Forward-looking statements cannot be guaranteed, and actual results may vary materially due to the uncertainties and risks, known or unknown associated with such statements.
-Examples of risks and uncertainties for Electromed include, but are not limited to, component or raw material shortages, changes to lead times or significant price increases, changes to Medicare, Medicaid, or private insurance reimbursement policies; the duration, extent and severity of the COVID-19 pandemic, including its effects on our business, supply chain, operations and employees as well as its impact on our customers and distribution channels and on economies and markets more generally; the competitive nature of our market; changes to state and federal health care laws; changes affecting the medical device industry; our ability to develop new sales channels for our products such as the homecare distributor channel; our need to maintain regulatory compliance and to gain future regulatory approvals and clearances; new drug or pharmaceutical discoveries; general economic and business conditions; our ability to renew our line of credit or obtain additional credit as necessary; our ability to protect and expand our intellectual property portfolio; the risks associated with expansion into international markets, as well as other factors we may describe from time to time in Electromed’s reports filed with the Securities and Exchange Commission (including Electromed’s most recent Annual Report on Form 10-K, as amended from time to time, and subsequent Quarterly Reports on Form 10-Q and Current Reports on Form 8-K).
+Examples of risks and uncertainties for the Company include, but are not limited to, the duration, extent and severity of the COVID-19 pandemic, including its effects on our business, supply chain, operations and employees as well as its impact on our customers and distribution channels and on economies and markets more generally; the competitive nature of our market; changes to Medicare, Medicaid, or private insurance reimbursement policies; changes to state and federal health care laws; changes affecting the medical device industry; our ability to develop new sales channels for our products such as the homecare distributor channel; our need to maintain regulatory compliance and to gain future regulatory approvals and clearances; new drug or pharmaceutical discoveries; general economic and business conditions; our ability to renew our line of credit or obtain additional credit as necessary; our ability to protect and expand our intellectual property portfolio; the risks associated with expansion into international markets, as well as other factors we may describe from time to time in the Company’s reports filed with the Securities and Exchange Commission (including the Company’s most recent Annual Report on Form 10-K, as amended from time to time, and subsequent Quarterly Reports on Form 10-Q and Current Reports on Form 8-K).
 Investors should not consider any list of such factors to be an exhaustive statement of all of the risks, uncertainties or potentially inaccurate assumptions investors should take into account when making investment decisions.
 Shareholders and other readers should not place undue reliance on "forward-looking statements," as such statements speak only as of the date of this press release.
 We undertake no obligation to update them in light of new information or future events.